 EMBLEM, MOTTO & OBJECT

-Our Emblem was originally an anchor.
-It stems in Hebrews 6:19 “which hope we have as an anchor of the soul, both Sure and Stedfast.”
+Our Emblem was originally just an anchor.
+It stems from Hebrews 6:19 “which hope we have as an anchor of the soul, both Sure and Stedfast.”
 The Boys’ Brigade and The Boys’ Life Brigade (BLB) were united in 1926, and the red cross from the BLB’s red cross was added.
 Our motto is Sure and Stedfast.